What is a disabled facilities grant?

 How will the disabled facilities grant be paid?

-We may pay the grant in installments as the work progresses or make one payment once all the work has been completed.
+We may pay the grant in instalments as the work progresses or make one payment once all the work has been completed.
 The grant is usually paid directly to the contractor.
 Your grant will only be paid when we are satisfied that the work has been completed in accordance with the grant approval and on receipt of an invoice, appropriate safety certificates, warranties and completion notices.

 Do I have to repay the disabled facilities grant?